PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/recipe-upload.md

 In the KBH2 software you are able to define different recipes and store them in a sqlite database.
 You can also export individual recipes in the beerxml format and import them as xml file.
 But you can also upload the entire KBH2 database and have access to all KBH2 recipes in parallel.&#x20;

 In KBH2, the mash profile is defined  in the mashing scheme tab.
-This software has the ability to define a dedicated mashin step.
+This software has the ability to define a dedicated MashIn step.
 It's called dough-in.
-If you define such a step, CraftbeeerPi 4 will use this step as mash-in step and heats up to the defined temeprature of the 'dough-in' step befroe it reminds to user to take action and press 'next step' to mive on.
+If you define such a step, CraftbeerPi 4 will use this step as mash-in step and heats up to the defined temperature of the 'dough-in' step before it reminds to user to take action and press 'next step' to move on.

 ![KBH2 Mashing Scheme tab](../../.gitbook/assets/cbpi4-recipe-upload-kbh-mash-scheme.png)